The Antique Jewellery Company

 A King’s Influence

-Edward’s love for all things expensive extended to jewellery and this had a great influence on jewellery fashions of the time.
-Alongside his magnificent coronation, which was attended by royalty and aristocracy from around the world – all competing to look more splendid than anybody else – Edward held spectacular society balls and soirées, resulting in an overwhelming demand for elaborate jewellery from those who moved in these circles.
-Flagrant displays of material wealth were the norm in Edwardian high society.
+Edward’s love for all things expensive had a great influence on jewellery fashions of the time.
+Alongside his magnificent coronation, which royalty and aristocracy attended from around the world – all competing to look more splendid than anybody else – Edward held spectacular society balls and soirées.
+This resulted in an overwhelming demand for elaborate jewellery from those who moved in these circles.
+Flagrant displays of material wealth were the norm in high society- nowhere is this more evident than Edwardian jewellery.

 Edwardian jewellery

-Founded in the mid-1800s and well established by the start of the 20th century, Cartier was a household name.
+Cartier was a household founded namein the mid-1800s and well-established by the start of the 20th century.
 The brand became even more desirable when the house became the official jewellery supplier to King Edward.
 Cartier’s approach to jewellery was innovative and fashion-led.

 Cartier pioneered the use of platinum in Edwardian jewellery, sparking the ‘white on white’ trend that would last until the beginning of World War I in 1914.